 A proposal for drilling up to 3500m below the sea floor into a LHR rift basin using the JAMSTEC drilling vessel CHIKYU was submitted to the IODP in October 2015.
 After peer review, the proposal was rated "excellent" by the IODP Science Evaluation Panel and, subject to funding, approved for implementation by the Chikyu IODP Board in early 2017.

 The IODP deep stratigraphic drilling is supported by a program of data acquisition to define the geological framework of the proposed drill site(s) and to acquire the geotechnical data necessary to successfully drill a deep stratigraphic hole.

 The objectives of the IODP deep stratigraphic drilling are to: 1) define the role and importance of continental crustal ribbons, like the LHR, in plate tectonic cycles and continental evolution; 2) recover new high-latitude data in the southwest Pacific to better constrain Cretaceous paleoclimate and linked changes in ocean biogeochemistry; and 3) test fundamental evolutionary concepts for sub-sea floor microbial life over a 100-million-year timeframe.
 These objectives are aligned with the IODP 2013-2023 Science Plan.
 In addition, the drilling will enable assessments of the regional resource potential of the LHR by contributing samples and data from its sedimentary basins.

 A summary of the IODP proposal is available for download [PDF 59 KB].

-The Project commenced on 1 July 2015 and, if fully funded, will run for up to five years.
-The project includes four main activities, two of which, the pre-drilling surveys, are in progress.
+The Project commenced on 1 July 2015 and, if fully funded, will run for at least seven years.
+The project includes four main activities.

 1. Deep Seismic Survey for Crustal Structure and Tectonic Framework (March-May 2016)